-This list—the main reason for this blog's existence—was for its first several years of existence known as the "Overwhelming List" to mark the feeling it has often given me as it expands and evolves.
+This list—the main reason for this blog's creation—was for its first several years of existence known as the "Overwhelming List" to mark the feeling it has often given me as it expands and evolves.
 In numerous earlier posts on this blog, it is referred to by that name.
 I have now, however, decided to provide it with a more precise, if more mundane, name.

 The list's purpose, for anyone new to my blog, is to provide available information about all British women who published at least one volume of fiction during the years 1910-1960.
 This includes fiction for older children or young adults, but does not include picture books or story books for very young children.
 And although the name of this blog specifically references the "middlebrow" as my area of interest, this list has no such parameter.
 Its goal is to indiscriminately include writers with every variety of brow, writing in any style and on any subject matter, as long as the result can reasonably be described as fiction.
-For more why I set this goal, see my main intro (outdated but accurate in terms of my original motives).
+For more on why I set this goal, see my main intro (outdated but accurate in terms of my original motives).

 As my interest is in portrayals of the life and culture of early 20th century Britain, I have not included writers whose work was solely in the fields of history, philosophy, criticism, poetry, science, or politics—although a good many of the authors included did work in one or more of those areas as well.
 This means that a forgotten historian who happens to have written a single novel early in her career will be included here, while a much more famous historian who never wrote fiction will not.
 As the purpose of my blog more generally is to draw attention to writers who have been overlooked or forgotten, this seems appropriate, though it might take some readers aback.
 It rather pleases me to note that highbrow book critic Queenie Leavis is nowhere to be found here, while the novelists she frowned upon are well-represented…